Batch Dialer logo

 • “This product doesn’t fit in our system.”

-• “I can’t understand your product.”
+• “I don’t understand how your product would benefit us.”

 How to Handle Such Objections?

-Object #03: Not Interested
+Objection 3: Not Interested

 Some of the specific objections related to “Not Interested” include: